While information is changing rapidly, we’re answering some frequently asked questions about the second round of stimulus payments.

 When will I receive my stimulus payment?

-If a taxpayer doesn’t file a 2019 return because personal information hasn’t changed will the IRS require the taxpayer to repay their stimulus?
+If a taxpayer doesn’t file a 2019 return and personal information hasn’t changed will the IRS send a stimulus payment?

 If the taxpayer filed a 2018 return, the IRS will use that information.
 At this time the IRS will not require repayments of the stimulus payment.